 - Saying that I didn’t believe the teacher I was talking to could be trusted, when asked why I wasn’t saying more about an incident.

-- Saying that the square-root of -1 was undefined and not i because we learned about i tomorrow.
+- Saying that the square-root of -1 was i and not undefined because we learned about i tomorrow.

 It happened again and again, and I saw it coming.
 I knew what it meant to keep my head down, and everyday I was learning more about the complex system of implicit policing that was holding my local environment together.
 Yet, in a conversation, when someone would say